 After the Post, Krystal moved on to WETA, the PBS affiliate for Washington DC.
-At WETA she worked as an associate project manager in Learning Media, a department, where they developed and maintained educational, multimedia web projects.
+At WETA she worked as an Associate Project Manager in Learning Media department, where they developed and maintained educational, multimedia web projects.
 Krystal worked primarily on the BrainLine project, a web resource about preventing, treating, and living with traumatic brain injury.
 This position exposed her to all parts of the project work: management, administration, production, and technical.
 Working at WETA plugged Krystal into public media and introduced her to web development.

-Throughout her academic and professional career, music has continued to play an key role.
+Throughout her academic and professional career, music has continued to play a key role.
 Krystal’s participation in Culturally Yours, as well as her academic music study, shaped her college years.
 After graduating from college Krystal took piano lessons to support her composition skills and to allow her to accompany herself.
 She started a soul, classic rock band a few months thereafter, Red Line Soul, that began regularly gigging in the DC area.
-(Click here for recordings from Red Line Soul).
 After Red Line Soul ended, Krystal and the Kick was born.
 More of a jazz, rock combo, Krystal and the Kick allowed her more artistic control over the repertoire of the group, and an opportunity to dig in to the recording process.
-(KaTK’s demo is on my music page).

 The next step in Krystal’s musical evolution was graduate study in Ethnomusicology.
 She received her doctorate in Music with a secondary field in African and African American studies from Harvard University in May of 2019.
 Her dissertation, “Toward a More ‘Modern’ Music Industry: The Creative Economy of Popular Music in Uganda,” is on the creation and distribution of Ugandan popular music.